 - Chris Mohr, Student Life, 515-271-1440, firstname.lastname@example.org

 - Jerry Parker, Ph.D., Director of Student Services & Engagement (University Conduct Officer), 515-271-1684, email@example.com

 - Mary Ann Zug, Vice President for Student Services, 515-271-1385, firstname.lastname@example.org

 New student orientation

-The PA orientation will occur May 28-30, 2014.
-Information regarding PA orientation and mandatory sessions will be posted on the new student Pulse page beginning April 1.
+Information regarding the 2015 PA Orientation and mandatory sessions will be posted on the new student Pulse page beginning April 1, 2015.